TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lab.md

 	* The program will ask which time (morning, afternoon, evening) the user wants to print and will print all of the activities associated with that time.

 ###Functions
+* `update_activity`
-* `update_activity`: takes in an int representing the index of the time, and an int, representing the index of the activity to update and a string, representing the new item you want to use
+    * Takes in an int representing the index of the time, and an int, representing the index of the activity to update and a string, representing the new item you want to use
+* `print_all`

-* `print_all`: takes an int representing the index of the time to print
+    * Takes an int representing the index of the time to print

-* feel free to add more functions as you see fit
+* Feel free to add more functions as you see fit

 ### Example